vu-bigdata-spring-2021/lectures-spring-2021/README.md

 # Lectures - outline

 **This lecture outline is still a draft based on the last spring lecture.
-But you can look at the past outline here**
+But you can look at the past outline below**

 ## Spring 2020